United Services Institute of the Australian Capital Territory

 About the USI of the ACT

-The United Services Institute of the Australian Capital Territory (USI of the ACT) aims to promote understanding of national security and defence issues.
+The United Services Institute of the Australian Capital Territory (USI of the ACT) is an independent, not-for-profit, incorporated association, part of a wider network of similar state and territory organisations operating under the umbrella of the Royal United Services Institute for Defence and Security Studies - Australia.
+Our aim is to promote understanding of national security and defence issues.
 Membership is open to all who have an interest in national security and defence.
 We host a program of guest speaker presentations, usually once each month, and offer an annual bursary to an ACT-based doctoral scholar.